aris-infosec/ssd-recovery-resistance/README.md

 |         91–100% | CRITICAL               |
 |           >100% | BEYOND RATED ENDURANCE |

-The tool also records `Data Units Written`, because `Percentage Used` may remain unchanged for a substantial amount of additional write activity.
+The tool also records `Data Units Written`, because `Percentage Used` may remain unchanged for substantial additional write activity.

 ---